prathmesh988/printfReimplementation/README.md

 # Printf Scratch implementation

 First of all this is just striclty for windows !

+Read this first :-
 ```
 "index.h" contains the my_printf function
  main.c  is the main  file which execute that